-- Florida State Statutes, the Florida Model Jail Standards and Divisional Procedures require Detention Deputies to obtain a tremendous amount of information from the individual being processed and to conduct certain procedures to include photographing and fingerprinting during the intake process.
+Florida State Statutes, the Florida Model Jail Standards and Divisional Procedures require Detention Deputies to obtain a specific amount of information from the individual being processed and to conduct certain procedures to include photographing and fingerprinting during the intake process.

-- Detention Deputies conduct this process as quickly and as efficiently as possible, usually within 1-2 hours after the Arresting Officer arrives to the Detention Facility with the individual.
+Detention Deputies conduct this process as quickly and as efficiently as possible, usually within 1 to 2 hours after the Arresting Officer arrives to the detention facility with the individual.

-- Each individual processed during in take is afforded the opportunity to make a phone call (Local, Collect or Long Distance) to inform a family member, friend or Attorney of his or her current situation and location once the intake process is completed.
+Each individual processed during intake is afforded the opportunity to make a phone call (local, collect or long-distance) to inform a family member, friend or attorney of his or her current situation and location once the inmate process is completed.

 How can I find out what my family member or friend is charged with and what his or her "Bond" is?

 Within 1 to 2 hours after the Arresting Officer arrives to the facility with the individual, booking and bond information is available on the Hardee County Sheriff's Office Detention Facility's "Inmate Search" feature.